 That temporary tagline has stuck for over four years, and I’ve comforted myself with the idea I have a business name I’m proud of.

 But still, that tagline kept nagging.
 It’s not punchy.
 It’s not memorable.
 It lacks oomph.
 Is my business that boring?

-A tagline communicates an aspect of a brand in a punchy sentence or soundbite.
+A tagline communicates an aspect of a brand or business in a punchy sentence or soundbite.
 Taglines help a company stand out from the competition; they’re usually communicated together with a logo.

 What’s the difference with a slogan?

 The difference between slogans and taglines is fuzzy, and many marketers use the words interchangeably.
 A tagline tends to be a semi-permanent soundbite about a company, while a slogan is used in a specific marketing campaign.

 What is the difference between a headline and a tag line?

 Sometimes, a tagline is used as the headline on an home or about page.
 But not every headline is a tagline.
 The tagline is what is used consistently together with a logo to promote a business or brand.